HKEOS/Ghostbusters-Testnet/README.md

 curl -sL https://raw.githubusercontent.com/HKEOS/Ghostbusters-Testnet/master/setup.sh | bash -
 ```
 - Note
 For the Ghostbusters testnet, you will need to choose 4 ports that can be whatever you want - we encourage diversity!
 Please write down what you plan to use for each of these so that you have it as a guide moving forward.
-(Ports must greater than 1024 unless you run as root and NO ONE should run as root):
+(Ports must greater than 1024 unless you run as root and NO ONE should run as root).

 1. Wireguard VPN port - default is 5555 - pls do not to use defaults
 2. EOS API / HTTP port - default is 8888 - pls do not to use defaults
 3. EOS P2P port - default is 9876 - pls do not to use defaults